IshitaBharadwaj/ecommerce-microservices-CC/README.md

 ### Run the application without Docker

 1. Run `mvn clean verify -DskipTests` by going inside each folder to build the applications.
-2. After that run `mvn spring-boot:run` by going inside each folder to start the applications.
+2. Run `mvn spring-boot:run` in each folder to start the applications.

 **☸️ Kubernetes deployment in [k8s](./k8s/)<br/>**
  **🐳 Images at [Docker Hub](https://hub.docker.com/u/hitajuneja)**